SB-558

 Key Takeaways

-• Requires board candidates to live in their voting district for at least 30 days before the election.
+• Mandates board members to reside in their voting district for 30 days before election.

 Summary